 - According to Lieutenant General Balraj Nagal (retired), director of the Centre for Land Warfare Studies.
 There are five possible configurations of BMD.
 These are:

-- In Second configuration BMD is deployed to protect critical population centres, control and command centres, critical infrastructure centres (including nuclear facility) and major economic zones.
+- In the Second configuration, BMD is deployed to protect critical population centres, control and command centres, critical infrastructure centres (including nuclear facilities) and major economic zones.
 It’s strategically and economically more pragmatic than the first configuration.
 Yet, it is too costly for a nation like India.

-- In the third configuration, protection is provided to command and control centre, nuclear forces and important citizen population centres.
+- In the third configuration, protection is provided to command and control centres, nuclear forces and important citizen population centres.

-- BMD will provide protection to command and control centres and nuclear forces and the capital in the fourth configuration.
-This is the most suitable candidate considering the nascent stage of India’s BMD and also a weak financial condition of the nation.
-It protects critical nodes of governance as well as of counter- attack.
+- BMD will provide protection to command and control centres nuclear forces and the capital in the fourth configuration.
+This is the most suitable candidate considering the nascent stage of India’s BMD and also the weak financial condition of the nation.
+It protects critical nodes of governance as well as of counter-attack.

 Why should India need BMD?